brenderi/typescript-training-playground/README.md

 3. Add a method to each class that validates whether the color is valid.

+Now that we can represent colors in different ways, what does the algorithm look like to add two colors together?
+Let's start with the three colors that make up all of the Daktronics full-color displays: red, green, and blue.

+4. Create RGB representations of these color:

+   - red
+   - green
+   - blue

+5. Write a function that computes the sum of those colors:

+   - red and green
+   - green and blue
+   - blue and red
+   - red and green and blue

 The hex and rgb formats are explicit about the common components of CSS colors and visible light: red, green, and blue.
 A color can be represented as a combination: